 What is The Problem with Expansive Soils?

-Bentonite and other active soils serve as expansive clay soils, and they have fine particles.
+Bentonite and other active soils serve as expansive clay soils with fine particles.
 This can be annoying because they will easily absorb moisture when it rains (or you go to water your flowers).
-As the clay soil absorbs the moisture, they will expand, which means that they will swell.
+As the clay soil absorbs the moisture, it will expand, meaning it will swell.
 You might be thinking, “How is this going to have an impact on my heavy home?”
-The problem is that as they swell, it creates insane levels of pressure on what opposes it.
+The problem is that as they swell, it creates insane pressure on what opposes it.
 For example, your house’s foundation could be in the direct line of fire.
 If it has been wrongly constructed or exposed, that can cause the foundation to lift and crack.
-You have to understand how to build houses on these types of soils if you will avoid $12,000 repair bills later.
+You must understand how to build houses on these soils to avoid paying $12,000 repair bills later.

-How to Avoid Homes with Expansive Soils and High Foundation Repair Cost?
+How to Avoid Homes with Expansive Soils and High Foundation Repair Costs?

-First, check the area of the home that you will be buying online.
+First, check the area of the home you will be buying online.
 Does the area suffer from expansive soils?
 If you live in or near one of these places, you should have your lot tested before committing to a purchase.
-The Concrete Repairman can help to identify if you have expansive soils in your lot.
-We can also inspect your home before buying to make sure that you do not buy a home with foundation damage.
+The Concrete Repairman can help you identify expansive soils in your lot.
+We can also inspect your home before buying to ensure you do not buy a home with foundation damage.

-In order to determine if there are any issues regarding expansive soil, the soil should be tested by an independent and experienced specialist.
+To determine if expansive soil has any issues, it should be tested by an independent and experienced specialist.
 The specialist will take a variety of soil samples to test.
-These test will tell you what areas may have issues associated with the characteristics of expansive soil.
-With that information in hand you can take the necessary steps to avoid future problems caused by expansive soil.
+These tests will tell you what areas may have issues associated with the characteristics of expansive soil.
+With that information in hand, you can take the necessary steps to avoid future problems caused by expansive soil.

 Other Things to Understand with Expansive Soil

-Building on expansive soil, you have to take care in advance to protect your foundation.
+Building on expansive soil, you must take care in advance to protect your foundation.
 This will protect your home from potential damage.
-You need to make sure that the ground has been carefully graded and that the water will drain away from the foundation of your home.
+You need to ensure that the ground has been carefully graded and that the water will drain away from your home’s foundation.
 If the water gets inside the concrete, it causes it to crack, which will eventually cause damage to your home.
 Avoid creating a foundation that has a higher likelihood of holding moisture.

 About the Arizona Area